Charmane Star

-Charmane Star (born May 5, 1979) is an American pornographic actress who has appeared in over 300 films since 1998.
+Charmane Star (born May 5, 1979) is a Filipino American pornographic actress who has appeared in over 300 films since 1998.
 She has also performed as a feature dancer and an automobile model.

 Early life

 Star moved to the U.S. (California) with her family from the Philippines when she was less than two years old, and she went to high school in Sacramento.

 Career

 Star started in print modeling, but, in 1998 at the age of 19, she started in the adult industry.